nabi0202/TemperatureConverter/README.md

+#TemperatureConverter
-a simple website using CSS, HTML,
-JAVASCRIPT to convert temperature form
-Celsius to Fahrenheit and etc.
+a simple website using CSS, HTML, JAVASCRIPT to convert temperature form Celsius to Fahrenheit and etc.